worldofmarcus/project-portfolio-5/README.md

 ![Heroku Deployment Step 4](readme/assets/images/heroku_04.png)
 </details><br />

-5. When Django and the libraries are installed we need to create a requirements file.
+5. Whenyou have installed Django and the libraries it's time to create a requirements file.

 * ```pip3 freeze --local > requirements.txt``` - This will create and add required libraries to requirements.txt